Beneficial Ownership Information Reporting FAQs

 (4d) if the individual does not possess any of the aforementioned documents, a non-expired foreign passport.

-(5) An image of document the unique identifying number came from.
+(5) An image of the document the unique identifying number came from.

 Who is a company applicant?